NATIONAL WEBMISTRESS DAY

-Use #nationalWEBMISTRESSday on social media to show that you are a woman web designer and proud to be working under the title WebMistress.
+Use #nationalWEBMISTRESSday on social media to show you are a woman web designer.
+Also, use the hashtag to demonstrate pride in working under the title WebMistress.
 Visit www.nationalwebmistressday.com for more information.

-Kat Valentine founded National WebMistress Day in June of 2016 to promote women in web design and celebrate the legitimacy of the job title.
+Kat Valentine founded National WebMistress Day in June of 2016 to promote women in web design.
+Additionally, the day celebrates the legitimacy of the job title.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!